Edit: You may now wish to also look at Adapting F45 while Pregnant (and Returning Postpartum)

 As I’m asked about F45 training while pregnant on almost a daily basis, I thought it best to summarise my F45 pregnancy fitness journey through the last two trimesters, and how I’m currently adapting the HIIT style and cardio workouts to suit me and my changing body.

 Returning home from our trip, I couldn’t wait to get back into the gym.
 Though we’d walked between 20 and 30,000 steps most days, I’d missed my daily routine a lot.
-I’d been at a boxing gym for a little over a year, but with F45 Remuera opening much closer to home, I was ready for a change, and was even hoping to complete the F45 8 week challenge.
-I’d been an F45 member three years before, so I knew what to expect, but of course, I had no idea I was actually already pregnant.
+I’d been at a boxing gym for a little over a year, but with an F45 opening much closer to home, I was ready for a change, and was even hoping to complete the F45 8 week challenge.
+I’d been an F45 member three years before, so I knew what to expect, but I had no idea I was actually already pregnant.

 First Trimester F45 Exercise Changes